WISVCH/nwerc-2024/content/schedule/seminar.md

 ## Location
 The Coach seminar takes place in [Education Building 35](https://map.tudelftcampus.nl/poi/education-building-35/).
 The coaches hall (IZ3) is located on the second floor.
-The coach spectator room is in PC3 on the first floor and can also be used to work in silence.

 For directions, see the [Location page]({{< relref "location" >}} "Location").